 The method: choose a familiar spatial route (your home, your commute, a well-known street).
 Associate each item to be remembered with a specific location on this route, creating vivid, bizarre, emotionally engaging mental images at each location.
 To recall the list, mentally walk the route and observe what is at each location.

-Why it works: The hippocampus evolved primarily for spatial navigation; spatial memory is among the most robust memory systems available.
+Why it works: the hippocampus evolved primarily for spatial navigation; spatial memory is among the most robust memory systems available.
 By attaching arbitrary information to spatial locations, the method of loci converts low-memorability information (phone numbers, foreign vocabulary, the order of a deck of cards) into high-memorability spatial-episodic memories.

 A 2017 study in Neuron (Dresler et al.) took 51 people with no memory training and randomly assigned them to either 40 days of memory palace training or 40 days of working memory training (computerized brain games).
-The memory palace group improved from average recall to world-class level; the working memory group did not improve.
+The memory palace group improved from average recall to near world-class level; the working memory group did not improve.
 Memory champions and normal subjects who learned the technique became neurologically more similar — using the same spatial-hippocampal networks that superior memorizers activate.

 5. Sleep: Non-Optional for Memory